ZoubidaLotfi/databricks-genie-agents-product-teardown/docs/01-product-context.md

 | Data Team | Prepares and maintains the data, definitions, metadata, and permissions |

-## 14. Conclusion
+## 14. Definition of Done

+This discovery and scoping phase is complete when:

+- [x] The product and its role in the analytics workflow are understood.
-- The product and target user are defined.
+- [x] The primary target user is defined.
+- [x] The current analytics workflow and its main frustrations are identified.
+- [x] The initial Job to be Done is defined.
+- [x] The main teardown question is clear.
+- [x] The initial product hypothesis is documented.
-- The main question and hypothesis are defined.
+- [x] The evaluation areas are defined.
-- Wanderbricks is selected as the practical example.
+- [x] Wanderbricks is selected as the practical test scenario.
+- [x] The main business questions and decisions to investigate are identified.
-- The architecture and governance dependency are understood.
+- [x] The Genie architecture and its dependencies on business context, governance, and enterprise data are understood.
-- No dashboard, agent, benchmark, or final answer review has been completed yet.
+- [x] The role of the data team is identified.
+- [x] The project scope is clear enough to move to deeper user-problem analysis.

+### Out of scope for this phase

+The following work will be completed in later stages:

+- [ ] Validate the user problem in more detail.
+- [ ] Build and evaluate the dashboard baseline.
+- [ ] Configure the Genie Agent.
+- [ ] Run the benchmark.
+- [ ] Analyze failures and improve the configuration.
+- [ ] Retest affected questions.
+- [ ] Develop and validate the product recommendation.

+### Decision gate

+**Decision: proceed to user-problem analysis.**

+The product, target user, hypothesis, scope, evaluation criteria, and technical dependencies are clear enough to move from broad discovery into a deeper analysis of the user problem.